taariq-solanki/PayTM-App/README.md

 ## A Paytm app clone with fully functional backend and frontend
-using various languages,frameork and libraries
+using various languages,frameork,databases and libraries

 ## Dashboard
 ![](dashboard.PNG)